arnavgautam/TreeHacks2015/Demos/Demo-TwitterReader/Demo.md

 <a name="Overview" />
 ## Overview ##

-Windows Azure Caching is a distributed cache that can store your application's data in memory to improve application responsiveness, performance, and scale.
-It provides a low latency caching layer that allows data to be shared across multiple machines in a Windows Azure cloud service.
+Microsoft Azure Caching is a distributed cache that can store your application's data in memory to improve application responsiveness, performance, and scale.
+It provides a low latency caching layer that allows data to be shared across multiple machines in a Microsoft Azure cloud service.
 Any data put into the cache by one server can be accessed by another server.

 The cache is designed to dynamically grow and shrink allowing you to easily increase and decrease the cache size depending on the application's needs.

-When you enable multiple caching role nodes in your application, Windows Azure Caching supports high availability.
+When you enable multiple caching role nodes in your application, Microsoft Azure Caching supports high availability.
 Data placed in the cache is automatically copied to at least two other nodes so that the information exists in multiple servers and can be recovered even if one of the nodes crashes.

-Windows Azure Caching allows your application to take advantage of the full AppFabric API.
+Microsoft Azure Caching allows your application to take advantage of the full AppFabric API.
 Moreover, it also supports memcached--a popular open source caching protocol--so any code written against it can be used without changes.

-In this demo, we will explore the caching capabilities built into Windows Azure and specifically, its low latency in-memory distributed cache.
+In this demo, we will explore the caching capabilities built into Microsoft Azure and specifically, its low latency in-memory distributed cache.

 <a id="goals" />
 ### Goals ###
 In this demo, you will see how to:

-1. Enable caching in your Windows Azure cloud service
+1. Enable caching in your Microsoft Azure cloud service

 1. Update your application to read from and write to the cache